 The first, and most concerning, problem with acrylic paint is that it forms lumps on the painting.
-You should not need to be concerned with the problem since it can be handled relatively quickly.
+However we can solve this problem relatively quickly.
 If you find any lumps on your drawing, take the following steps:

-Begin carefully washing the painting with a cloth to clear any dust after it has been placed on a hard and even surface.
+- Begin carefully washing the painting with a cloth to clear any dust after placing on a hard and even surface.
 To stop obvious risks, you can just do this after the painting has dried.
-The removal of any dust is critical to the operation, as failure to do so will lead to more issues down the road.
+The removal of any dust is critical, as failure to do so will lead to more issues down the road.

-Next, double-check if you have some sandpaper on hand.
-It is suggested that you use sandpaper with a grit of 220 or more.
+- Next, double-check if you have some sandpaper on hand.
+It is better to use sandpaper with a grit of 220 or more.
 Sandpaper that is too coarse will ruin the painting, so go for a finer alternative.

 While the procedure takes some time, it is much more effective than beginning again with the drawing.
 You may want to repaint the affected area after you’ve finished sanding it.
-If desired, a darker color may be used to provide more coverage.
+If desired, you can use a darker color to provide more coverage.

 This strategy is incredibly helpful and can help you save a significant amount of time.
 You will restore the painting’s flawless appearance by removing some lumps.
-As a result, if you find any lumps on your acrylic painting, don’t be too concerned; they can quickly be sanded off.
+As a result, if you find any lumps on your acrylic painting, don’t be too concerned.
+You can quickly sand off those.

-With each use, make sure the lids are properly closed.
-When you’ve finished using the paint pots, make sure you seal them correctly.
-If they are not properly closed, air may enter the bottle, allowing the paint to dry out and form lumps.
+With each use, make sure you have closed the lids are properly.
+When you’ve finished using the paint containers, make sure you seal them correctly.
+If you don’t close the lid properly, air may enter the bottle, allowing the paint to dry out and form lumps.
 To avoid this, take extra precautions when closing the lids after each use.

 You won’t have to think about the paint being lumpy in its jar if you store it in these conditions.

-You should feel more secure in coping with any errors in your paintings after reading this post.
+You should feel more secure in coping with any errors in your paintings after reading these painting tips.
 You should undo any errors you’ve made regardless of whether you choose to use oil or acrylic paint.
 Even by a very experienced artist, It is very hard to control layers of paint.